yehuizhang/Personnel-Management/README.md

   - Try to use less `.populate()`
 - Use redis to cache database results
 - containerization
+- Create another branch and try to use NGINX
 - (Optional) Use aws to keep image files